Power in the Gift Shop

 There is an additional source of power which eludes Galbraith.
 Audre Lorde calls this erotic power.
 “The erotic is a measure between the beginnings of our sense of self and the chaos of our strongest feelings....It is not just a question of what we do, but a question of how acutely and fully we can feel in the doing.”
 This is power which comes from sharing any pursuit deeply with another person, from sharing joy “physical, psychic, or intellectual”, from love in all of its aspects.

-This essay is an exercise in what Claude Zervas has called “retroactive conceptualization”, which is the “retroactive application of a conceptual framework derived (post-creation) through a process of contemplating the generative process ....”
-These interpretations of the six Gift Shop exhibitions are my own highly idiosyncratic views of an intensely pluralistic project.
-I offer it with a deep sense of gratitude to everyone who collaborated on and supported The Gift Shop, and in particular the brilliant participating artists. ¶ Works cited: John Kenneth Galbraith, The Anatomy of Power (Boston: Houghton Mifflin Company), 1983; Larry Townsend, The Leatherman’s Handbook II (New York: Carlyle Communications Ltd.), 1989; Aby Warburg, Der Bilderatlas MNEMOSYNE, edited by Martin Warnke, (Berlin: Akademie Verlag GmbH), 2003; Susan Sontag, “Notes on Camp”, Against Interpretation (New York: Farrar, Straus and Giroux), 1966; Audre Lorde, “Uses of the Erotic: The Erotic as Power”, a paper delivered at the Fourth Berkshire Conference on the History of Women, Mount Holyoke College, August 25, 1978; reprinted in Sister Outsider (Freedom, CA: The Crossing Press), 1984. ¶ A portion of this essay was originally published in La Norda Specialo #7 in October, 2010, supported by a generous grant from 4Culture.
+This has been what Claude Zervas has called a “retroactive conceptualization”, which is the “retroactive application of a conceptual framework derived (post-creation) through a process of contemplating the generative process ....”
+These interpretations are my idiosyncratic views of an intensely pluralistic project.
+I offer them with gratitude to everyone who collaborated on and supported The Gift Shop, and in particular the brilliant participating artists. ¶ Works cited: John Kenneth Galbraith, The Anatomy of Power (Boston: Houghton Mifflin Company), 1983; Larry Townsend, The Leatherman’s Handbook II (New York: Carlyle Communications Ltd.), 1989; Aby Warburg, Der Bilderatlas MNEMOSYNE, edited by Martin Warnke, (Berlin: Akademie Verlag GmbH), 2003; Susan Sontag, “Notes on Camp”, Against Interpretation (New York: Farrar, Straus and Giroux), 1966; Audre Lorde, “Uses of the Erotic: The Erotic as Power”, a paper delivered at the Fourth Berkshire Conference on the History of Women, Mount Holyoke College, August 25, 1978; reprinted in Sister Outsider (Freedom, CA: The Crossing Press), 1984. ¶ A portion of this essay was originally published in La Norda Specialo #7 in October, 2010, supported by a generous grant from 4Culture.